akitikkx/channel-me-perfect-ktor/README.md

 This sample app responds with one of these two message types [currently] through a `get` request to one of two endpoints:

 - `/send-basic` - sends a basic notification message type consisting of a title and body.
-The Android device will handle this while the app is in the background
+The Android device will handle this automatically through the Firebase Messaging SDK while the app is in the background;
 - `/send-android-data-message` - sends a data type Android message following the JSON structure mentioned in the Firebase documentation <a href="https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages#androidnotification">here</a>, which looks like the following: